There are no strangers on the world's horizon

 I would bring wine, only to drink alone by the river.

-But they cut my ears with their coarse and grating sound.
+But they cut my ears with their grating sound.

 Tonight, hearing you play the pipa